Our Team

 Chief Investigator

-Ana Stevenson is a Senior Lecturer at the University of Southern Queensland, Australia, and a Research Fellow of the International Studies Group at the University of the Free State, South Africa.
+Ana Stevenson is an Adjunct Senior Research Fellow in the Centre for Heritage and Culture at the University of Southern Queensland, Australia, and a Research Fellow of the International Studies Group at the University of the Free State, South Africa.
 Her first book, The Woman as Slave in Nineteenth-Century American Social Movements (2019), was published with Palgrave Studies in the History of Social Movements.
 Ana’s research about transnational social movements has also appeared in journals such as Cultural & Social History, Gender & History, and the Women’s History Review.
 Her 2018 journal article in the Pacific Historical Review was awarded the 2019 W. Turrentine Jackson (Article) Prize by the Pacific Coast Branch of the American Historical Association and the 2019 Covert Award by the History Division of the Association for Education in Journalism and Mass Communication.
 Ana is the founder and managing editor of VIDA: Blog of the Australian Women’s History Network, established in 2016.
 Since 2015, Ana has also been the co-convenor of a digital humanities initiative about transatlantic women’s suffrage postcards, The Suffrage Postcard Project.

 Andrea Witcomb